opengovfoundation/hr-manual/markdown/manual.md

 Our organization adheres to the highest legal and ethical standards applicable in our line of work.
 The organization's business is conducted in strict observance of both the letter and spirit of all applicable laws and the integrity of each employee is of utmost importance.

 ### Contact with the Media
-We strive to balance the need for intentionality in our organizational communications with each employee's fundamental free speech rights and the import role of media in our society.
+We strive to balance the need for intentionality in our organizational communications with each employee's fundamental free speech rights and the important role of media in our society.

 It is our policy that media inquiries directly pertaining to the organization, its employees, products, positions, or related operations be referred to the Executive Director.